Due to COVID-19 my physical acupuncture practice is temporarily closed. Herbal remedies can be purchased online through my shop.

 The hypothalamus, pituitary, adrenal, thyroid, parathyroid, pancreas, pineal, thymus, ovaries in women, testes in men, and the placenta in pregnant women are all apart of the endocrine matrix.
 The endocrine system is responsible for regulating hormones.
 If there is a shift in balance in any part of the endocrine system, then all of the endocrine structures will be affected.
 The key is targeting where the glitch in the system lies.

 Symptoms of hypothyroidism are high cholesterol, fatigue, lethargy, headaches, moodiness, slow weight gain, feelings of cold, and memory and cognition difficulties.
-A regular allopathic western doctor will use a thyroid panel that includes anywhere from 1 – 10 thyroid related hormone test.
-Proper western drug therapies include administration of synthetic or natural hormone replacement therapies.
+A regular allopathic western doctor will use a thyroid panel that includes anywhere from 1 – 10 thyroid-related hormone tests.
+Proper western drug therapies include the administration of synthetic or natural hormone replacement therapies.
 Hypothyroidism is not easy to diagnose because most patients will not have all of the symptoms.

 In Traditional Chinese Medicine, symptoms of a thyroid imbalance are indications of an imbalance of yin & yang in the body.
 Yin qualities are darker, heavy, night, moon, feminine, inactive, slow, moist, cold, and receptive.
 Yang qualities are lighter, warmer, daytime, masculine, fast, active, and dry.
 What makes the Chinese Medical system work so well is that it’s the entire person that is being treated, not just the disease.
-An oriental medical doctor does not need to read lab tests in order to diagnose a patient.
+An acupuncturist does not need to read lab tests in order to diagnose a patient.
 Instead, the patient’s color, tongue, pulse, scent, signs, and symptoms are all carefully observed by the practitioner.
-In general, hypothyroidism can be diagnosed as an over abundance of Yin with Yang Deficiency.
+In general, hypothyroidism can be diagnosed as an overabundance of Yin with Yang Deficiency.

 According to diagnosis, we would use formulas such as Jin Gui Shen Qi Wan to warm the yang and tonify qi, Si Ni Tang which warms the interior, Zhen Wu Tang to tonifiy kidney yang, or Tou Gui Wan to nourish kidney yang.
 In laboratory studies, certain yang tonic herbs were proven to the raise body temperature of mice (3.).
 Using tonification technique and or moxibustion, points on the San Jiao and Pericardium channel are commonly used for hypothyroidism.
 Herbs and acupuncture are particularly useful for symptoms such as feelings of cold, cold hands & feet, fatigue, body aches, poor memory & concentration, foggy thinking, melancholy, depression, insomnia, trouble waking up in the morning, weight gain, constipation, and dryness.